 Plaza San Francisco de Asís, Old Havana

 Cuban National Ballet: performances are a spectacular bargain and provide insight into Cuban culture at its highest levels.
-National performances are currently at the Teatro Nacional de Cuba and occasionally at the newly-inaugurated Teatro Marti, but usually at the Gran Teatro (currently under restoration).
+National performances are sometimes at the Teatro Nacional de Cuba and occasionally at the newly-inaugurated Teatro Marti, but usually at the Gran Teatro.

 Cuban Contemporary Dance Troupe offers performances, a twice annual festival (Cubadanza) and workshops geared more towards intermediate-professional dancers.